noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 **Note that this will later be partially placed in an appendix**

 #### Research Question
+Considering this, the research question for this experiment is:

 what is the effect of varying metal oxide (MgCO3) quantities on the temperature change and overall enthalpy when combined with a volume of 50ml, 2 molar, hydrochloric acid (HCL)?

 ## Results